$6.25B sale of Venetian properties on Vegas Strip complete

 Apollo Global Management and Las Vegas Sands Corp. said in separate statements that gamblers, conventioneers and hotel guests should see few changes at the luxury hotel complex including the renamed Venetian Expo.

-The names will remain the same and George Markantonis, CEO of The Venetian Resort, said the management team will stay in place.
+The names will remain the same and George Markantonis, chief executive officer of The Venetian Resort, said the management team will stay in place.

 “We have an exciting opportunity to build on our past successes while capturing future opportunities,” Markantonis said, citing hospitality, meetings and events, gambling and entertainment.